Applying the metallicity-dependent binary fraction to double white dwarf formation: Implications for LISA: Introduction

 \section{Introduction}

 Most stars in the Galaxy will end their lives as white dwarfs.
 Of the stars which are born with a binary companion, many will undergo interactions which bring the two stars closer together, eventually forming a close double white dwarf (DWD).
 Close DWDs, with orbital periods shorter than $\sim2.75\,\rm{hr}$ are the largest source by number of mHz gravitational waves (GWs) in the Galaxy \citep[e.g.,][]{LISAMissionProposal}.
 The Laser Interferometer Space Antenna (LISA) is expected to resolve at least $10^4$ individual DWD binaries in the Milky Way and will also observe GW emission from the entire Galactic DWD population through the unresolved foreground created by overlapping signals at sub-mHz frequencies \citep[e.g.,][]{Nelemans2001a, Ruiter2010, Nissanke2012, Yu2013, Korol2017, Lamberts2019, Breivik2020a}.
-The resolved population will enable the study of several important aspects of binary evolution like the strength of tides \citep{Valsecchi2012} and the stability of mass transfer in DWD systems \citep[e.g.,][]{Marsh2004, Shen2015, Gokhale2007, Sepinsky2014, Kremer2015} as well as provide a probe of Galactic structure \citep{Korol2019} and the Local Group \citep{Korol2018}.
-The shape and strength of the Galactic DWD foreground can also be used as a tool to study the structure of the Milky Way \citep{Benacquista2006, Breivik2020b} as well as the separation distribution of close DWDs \citep{Korol2021}.
+The resolved population will enable the study of several important aspects of binary evolution like the strength of tides \citep{Valsecchi2012}, the stability of mass transfer in DWD systems \citep[e.g.,][]{Marsh2004, Shen2015, Gokhale2007, Sepinsky2014, Kremer2015}, and the separation distribution of close DWDs \citep{Korol2021} as well as provide a probe of Galactic structure \citep{Korol2019} and the Local Group \citep{Korol2018}.
+The shape and strength of the Galactic DWD foreground can also be used as a tool to study the structure of the Milky Way \citep{Benacquista2006, Breivik2020b}.

+The transition between individually resolved DWDs and the confusion limited, or unresolved, DWD foreground is expected to occur near $\sim1\,\rm{mHz}$ frequencies \citep[e.g. ][]{Ruiter2010}.
+In the confusion limited regime, more than one binary radiates GWs in each LISA frequency bin, thus creating a superposition of signals which are unable to be disentangled.
+There are multiple parameters which shape the Galactic DWD foreground.
+Assuming the evolution of each DWD system is driven solely by GW emission, the frequency derivative scales proportionally to $f_{\rm{GW}}^{11/3}$, causing a pileup of DWDs at lower frequencies \citep[e.g.][]{Breivik2020b}.
+The spatial density of DWDs in the Galaxy which defines the distance to each binary also impacts the foreground amplitude, since GW strain scales inversely with distance.
+Star formation history assumptions combine these two effects by assigning ages and positions to each DWD in the population which determine the present day orbital (and thus GW) frequencies as well as distances to each source.